My blog posts likely contain affiliate links, including for the Amazon Associates program.

 If you plan a trip in June and expect to see the aurora, you will be disappointed.

 All this to say, do your research.
 Understand how the months and seasons vary.
-Plan your first trip to Alaska for the top experiences on your Alaska bucket list.
+Plan your first trip to Alaska for the top experiences on your Alaska bucket list; if that means the northern lights, you need to plan an Alaska winter itinerary.
 Then plan another trip (or many more) for the rest!

 11. Alaskan Wildlife is Spectacular